-Note: Partitions created with Parted 3.1 or earlier mislabeled parted DEVICE set PARTITION_NUMBER msftdata off
+Note: Mislabeled partitions created with Parted 3.1 or earlier versions parted DEVICE set PARTITION_NUMBER msftdata off

-GPT partitions created with Parted 3.1 or earlier used the Microsoft Basic Data partition type instead of the newer Linux-specific GPT GUID.
-Newer versions of Parted will set the misleading flag msftdata on such partitions.
-This will also lead to various disk tools labeling the partition as a Windows Data Partition or similar.
+GPT partitions created with Parted 3.1 or earlier versions use the Microsoft Basic Data partition type instead of the newer Linux-specific GPT GUID.
+Newer versions of Parted set the misleading flag msftdata on such partitions.
+This causes various disk tools to label the partition as a Windows Data Partition or similar.